Amir3629/angela-lamprianidou-website/CMS-README.md

 ### Getting Started
 1. Navigate to `/admin`
 2. Enter password: `angela2024`
-3. Choose the section you want to manage
+3. Select a page to manage media for
-4. Make your changes
+4. Add or edit media items
-5. Click "Save" to apply changes
+5. Click "Save Changes" to apply

-### Adding New Content
+### Adding New Media
-1. Click "Add New [Item]" button
+1. Click "Add Media" button
-2. Fill in the required information
+2. Enter the image or video URL
-3. Add optional details (images, links, etc.)
-4. Click "Save" to add the item
+3. Select the media type (Image or Video)
+4. Add a title and alt text
+5. Click "Save Changes"

-### Editing Existing Content
+### Editing Existing Media
-1. Find the item you want to edit
+1. Find the media item you want to edit
-2. Click the "Edit" button
+2. Update the URL, title, or alt text
-3. Make your changes
-4. Click "Save" to update
+3. Click "Save Changes"

-### Deleting Content
+### Removing Media
-1. Find the item you want to delete
+1. Find the media item you want to remove
-2. Click the "Delete" button
+2. Click the "Remove" button
+3. Click "Save Changes"

+### Managing News & Dates
+1. Go to the News & Dates page in the admin panel
+2. Click "Add News Item" to create a new event
-3. Confirm the deletion
+3. Fill in the title, date, location, and descriptions
+4. Add optional links for registration or more information
+5. Toggle active/inactive status to show/hide items
+6. Click "Save Changes" to apply updates

 ## 🎨 Content Guidelines

-### Images
-- **Gallery Images:** Use high-quality performance photos
-- **Background Images:** Use images that work well as backgrounds
-- **Performance Images:** Use images that represent the specific performance

-### Text Content
+### Media URLs
-- **Performance Descriptions:** Write engaging descriptions that capture the essence of each piece
-- **Biography:** Keep personal information current and accurate
-- **Press Items:** Include relevant quotes or summaries
+- **Images:** Use direct image URLs (e.g., from your website, Google Drive, etc.)
+- **Videos:** Use YouTube or Vimeo URLs for best compatibility
+- **File Formats:** JPG, PNG for images; MP4, WebM for videos

-### Organization
+### Media Organization
+- **Titles:** Use descriptive titles for each media item
+- **Alt Text:** Provide meaningful descriptions for accessibility
-- **Gallery:** Order images to tell a story or show progression
+- **Order:** Arrange media to tell your story effectively
-- **Performances:** Keep active performances at the top
-- **Press:** Organize by date or importance

 ## 🔧 Technical Notes